vim-tw/vim-tips/README.md

 ### Stauts/tabline
 * [vim-airline](https://github.com/vim-airline/vim-airline) - Lean & mean status/tabline for vim that's light as air
 * [powerline](https://github.com/powerline/powerline) - Powerline is a statusline plugin for vim, and provides statuslines and prompts for several other applications, including zsh, bash, tmux, IPython, Awesome, i3 and Qtile.
+* [lightline](https://github.com/itchyny/lightline.vim) - A light and configurable statusline/tabline for Vim

 ### File Manager
 * [nerdtree](https://github.com/scrooloose/nerdtree) - The NERD tree allows you to explore your filesystem and to open files and directories.